arvyandwi/technical-test/README.md

 You can register and login with token authorization.

-As of now, the API is still in development.
+As of now, it is still in development.